TsvetaKoleva22/React-Travel-Diary/OPISANIE.md

 - logout.

 3. Administrative part - only for admins.
 When the database is initiated for the first time, the server automatically seeds a user with username Admin, password Admin123 and role Admin.
 He has the following functions:
-- view the Home page, About page, All Adventures page and Details page for each post;
+- view the Home page, About page, All Adventures page, Search Results page and Details page for all posts;
 - create new categories for the adventures using the Create New Category page;
 - view all created categories in the All Categories page;
 - he can delete any of the posts when he goes to the Details page, if he finds that the post is inappropriate for the app.